apache/echarts-doc/en/option/series/map.md

 selected mode indicating whether to support multiple selected targets, which defaults to be turned off and support boolean value and character string.
 The value of character string could be `'single'` or `'multiple'`.

 ## showLegendSymbol(boolean)
-Show the color symbol of legend in related area（dot of series symbol）.
+Show the color symbol of legend in related area (dot of series symbol).
 Is valid when [legend](~legend) component exists.

 ## roam(boolean|string) = false
 {{ use: partial-roam }}